 The printable amortization schedule can also include property taxes.
 The tax depends on the value of the property.
 Annual tax amount is calculated and then divided by the number of payments per year.
 If you are paying monthly, the amount is divided by twelve.
 Be cautious, because the tax rate may change.

 Lenders mortgage insurance

 Amortization schedule can include special payments, depending on your requirements.

-If you have regular annual inflow of money and you want to include it in repayment, enter the value in “One-time yearly” row.
-Specify the month in which the amount should be taken in account.
+If you have the regular annual inflow of money and you want to include it in repayment, enter the value in “One-time yearly” row.
+Specify the month in which the amount should be taken into account.

-If you would like to add some extra money in every instalment, enter amount in “For each payment” row.
+If you would like to add some extra money in every installment, enter the amount in “For each payment” row.

 All these additional payments will shorten the age of paying off the mortgage and reduce the interest.

 Before buying a property, we must inquire how much is HOA contribution, as it can have an effect on whether we can afford this purchase.